github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

 Example: Taint sources from Django 'upload_to' argument
 -------------------------------------------------------

-This example is a bit more advanced, involving both a call-back function and a class constructor.
+This example is a bit more advanced, involving both a callback function and a class constructor.
-The Django web framework allows you to specify a function that determines the path where uploaded files are stored (see https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.FileField.upload_to).
+The Django web framework allows you to specify a function that determines the path where uploaded files are stored (see the `Django documentation <https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.FileField.upload_to>`_).
 This function is passed as an argument to the **FileField** constructor.
 The function is called with two arguments: the instance of the model and the filename of the uploaded file.
-This filename is what we want to marks as a taint source.
+This filename is what we want to mark as a taint source.
 An example use looks as follows:

 .. code-block:: python